| 29SEP34 |

 where they stayed overnight.
 Also passing through Cloncurry was the

-on a geological survey by Harry Purvis, who was also a skilled engineer.
+flown on a geological survey by Harry Purvis, who was also a skilled

-Smithy asked Harry Purvis to check the Altair's engine and during
+engineer.
+Smithy asked Harry Purvis to check the Altair's engine and

-his examination he discovered that the cowling was cracking at many
+during his examination he discovered that the cowling was cracking

-of the rivet holes.
-Consequently, it was decided that they must return
+at many of the rivet holes.
+Consequently, it was decided that they

 |